walnuthq/madara-docs/docs/components/nodes.md

 ## Node capabilities

 Madara nodes have two primary capabilities:
-- Full Node.
+- Full node.
 Maintains blockchain state and history.
 - Sequencer.
 Participates in transaction ordering and block production.

 The exact functionality of these capabilities is explained in the following sections.